Fit as a Mama Bear

 Try to use small frozen blueberries so they disperse best.

-When it’s ready to eat, you can top the slow cooker French toast casserole with drizzled maple syrup, powdered sugar, or fresh fruit!
+When it’s ready to eat, you can top the simple crockpot French toast casserole with drizzled maple syrup and maple syrup candied pecans or try coconut milk caramel.
+Serve it alongside a fruit cocktail for a tasty brunch.

 Cooking Times & Texture